neilotoole/sq/README.md

 ### Cross-Source Join

 `sq` has rudimentary support for cross-source joins.
-That is, you can join an Excel sheet with a CSV file, or Postgres table, etc.
+That is, you can join an Excel worksheet with a CSV file, or Postgres table, etc.

 > Note that the current mechanism for these joins is highly naive: it basically copies the joined table from each source to a "scratch database" (SQLite by default), and then performs the JOIN using the scratch database's SQL interface.
 Thus, performance is currently abysmal for larger tables.